Material aspect 3: Conducting business ethically and responsibly

 Our trials ensure proper indemnification of participants in case a product candidate or trial procedure causes bodily harm.

-We favor transparency and make results from our clinical trials conducted in patients available independent of the outcome – to patients, physicians, and researchers, with full consideration for protection of patient data privacy and commercial confidentiality.
+We favor transparency and make results from our clinical trials conducted in patients available independent of the outcome – to physicians, and researchers, with full consideration for protection of patient data privacy and commercial confidentiality.
 We report the outcome in accordance with the CONSORT Statement, or Consolidated Standards of Reporting Trials, designed to improve transparency around clinical trials.

 Our code of business conduct and ethics